What are your chances of acceptance?

 4. Practice

-5. Be Early
+5. Arrive Early

 6. Be Your (Best) Self

-Your interviewer wants to get to know you as an individual, so it’s important that you’re able to relax enough that your personality and voice can shine through.
+Your interviewer wants to get to know you as an individual, so it’s important to relax enough that your personality and voice can shine through.
 That being said, this isn’t the time to elaborate on your affinity for salacious humor or your tightly held political views, unless either is also evidenced through extracurricular or academic involvement.

 7. Dress Up, But Comfortably